CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiWizard/txt/c/APP.3.4 Samba.txt

 Also deficits in the emergency preparedness can lead to longer downtime of * Samba *.
 For example, after a successful attack, a necessary reinstallation may be delayed if installation packages are not available.
 Existing installation packages, in turn, can produce undesirable results if you have not used versioning of the configuration files or if the * Samba * server compilation and installation options are not kept.

 ### 2 4 Missing adaptation of Samba
 To show some capabilities of the * Samba * server and to give administrators a quick start, the configuration file * smb.conf * is created with default settings during the installation of the * Samba * server.
 With the options preset in this file, the * Samba * server can be started afterwards.
 If this file is thoughtlessly used without further settings, this can lead to considerable security gaps.
-However, even if the file is modified, errors may occur that may result in the disclosure of sensitive information or compromise the security, availability, and performance of a * Samba * server's services.
+However, even if the file is changed, errors may occur that may result in the disclosure of sensitive information or compromise the security, availability, and performance of a * Samba * server's services.

 ### 2 5 Software vulnerabilities or errors in Samba

 * Samba * is free software that is created and developed within a community.
 A consistent quality of the source code can not be guaranteed.
-This can lead to software vulnerabilities or errors and thus to serious security vulnerabilities in the application or all connected IT systems.
+This can lead to software vulnerabilities or failures and thus to serious security vulnerabilities in the application or all connected IT systems.
 Attackers can use such vulnerabilities for various attacks.
 For example, to infiltrate malicious software and thus possibly gain unauthorized access to sensitive information, such as confidential data or documents and access data.
-Furthermore, attackers can manipulate IT systems through security vulnerabilities, which can cause them to be inoperable or malfunctioning.
+Furthermore, attackers can manipulate IT systems via security vulnerabilities, which can cause them to be inoperable or malfunctioning.

 ### 2 6 Unauthorized use or administration of Samba